Washington Report on Middle East Affairs, December 2005, page 27

 Although it’s remarkable that the film was aired at all, it unfortunately was not widely publicized, at least not in the Washington, DC area.
 Hopefully it will be re-broadcast—although given the situation described above, that may be an increasingly dubious eventuality.
 Not willing to wait, however, the AET Book Club has taken matters into its own hands and is making the documentary available at $24.99.To order a copy, call (800) 368-5788, ext.
 2. You’ll be glad you did.

-Richard H. Curtiss is executive editor of the Washington Report on Middle East Affairs.
+Richard H. Curtiss is executive editor of the Washington Report on Middle East Affairs, on Middle East Affairs.